-- 1. HOME Brings up the home screen (main menu). - 2.
-REMOTE CONTROL Toggles the remote control ON / OFF. - 3.
-HELP Displays additional information describing the function. - 4.
-BACK Goes back to the previous screen. - 5.
-ENGINE SERVICE SCREEN takes operator directly to the engine service screen. - 6.
-MEMORY operator can store their favorite weld settings for easy call back. - 7.
-KNOB rotate adjusts values, push confirms the selected value or choice. - 8.
-ARROW KEYS adjust values with left, right, up, and down keys. push center to confirm the selected value or choice.
+- 1. HOME Brings up the home screen (main menu) - 2.
+REMOTE CONTROL Toggles the remote control ON / OFF - 3.
+HELP Displays additional information describing the function - 4.
+BACK Goes back to the previous screen - KNOB rotate adjusts values, push confirms the selected value or choice

-Note: When RANGER® 260MPX & 330MPX machines are first started, they will return to the screen that was shown when the machine was turned off.
+Note: When Ranger 260MPX or 330MPX machines are first started, they will return to the screen that was shown when the machine was turned off.